garethadavies/backbone.crudder/README.md

 Backbone Crudder
 ================

-This will be a backbone plugin that makes crud operations easier over large applications
+This backbone plugin makes CRUD operations easier over large applications.
+You can set application wide fetch/save/delete callbacks that cut down boilerplate code.

+Feel free to use and change this plugin as you wish as it has been developed to suit my own application, but maybe not yours.
+Fill your boots!

 Version currently live: **v0.2.0**